Chief David Valentin has been accused of letting MET “act with impunity.”

 In a 2021 incident, Santa Ana City Councilmember Johnathan Hernandez reported seeing an off-duty MET officer and another man holding a struggling woman in a parking lot in downtown Santa Ana, groping her breasts and telling her, “chill,” and “shut up,” according to police reports.
 Other witnesses said they only saw the off-duty MET officer holding his wife back from an intoxicated woman who was trying to fight her outside the Copper Door restaurant.

-In a separate instance, earlier this year, a Santa Ana police officer sent an email to City of Santa Ana human resources manager Jason Motsik, City Manager Kristine Ridge, and City Attorney Sonia Carvalho, alleging he had been harassed.
+In a separate instance, earlier this year, a Santa Ana police officer emailed City of Santa Ana human resources manager Jason Motsik, City Manager Kristine Ridge, and City Attorney Sonia Carvalho, alleging he had been harassed.
 He claimed Chief David Valentin, who set up the MET unit, and a founding member of the MET unit had targeted him for criticizing the chief.

-In all three cases, SAPD concluded no wrongdoing had occurred, and no officers were disciplined, according to police records and the source.
+SAPD concluded no wrongdoing had occurred in all three cases, and no officers were disciplined, according to police records and the source.

 SAPD initially refused to release records of these incidents in response to a Public Records Act request.
 After this reporter filed a lawsuit against the city for refusing to produce the records, Santa Ana released police body camera footage, 911 call audio, and written reports on the incidents, as required by the law.